 /images/2024/10/23/family_playing_funny_game.jpg)

 The Fair Housing Act prevents discrimination in any neighborhood, and that applies to HOAs, too.
-They can't discriminate against any residents (no matter whether they're owners or renters) based on race, religion, sex, national origin, disability, and other identifying factors or groups.
+They can't discriminate against any residents (no matter whether they're owners or renters) based on race, religion, sex, national origin, disability, or other identifying factors or groups.

 Want to learn how to build wealth like the 1%?
 Sign up for Worthy to get ideas and advice delivered to your inbox.